raeplusplus/star-trek-app/README.md

 I started off by building the API separately, then created this client side repo.
 When you type in an alien name and click 'Get Info', it responds with the alien's data from my MongoDB database.

+## How To Use The Site

+- Type the name of an alien that you would like to look up and click search!
+Currently the database accepts the following entries, inclusive of the "s"!
+  - Vulcans
+  - Romulans
+  - The (Borg)
+  - Humans
+  - Klingons
+  - Gorn
+  - Trill

+- <strong>Mispelling the alien name or entering a name not on this list will default the response to "Humans"</strong>

 ## Optimizations

 Updated the data source from a class in the javascript server file and the data is now hosted in a MongoDB collection.
 Refactored code to request the data from MongoDB database instead of from my API's javascript.
 This way is much faster and allows for more flexibility when adding in new documents.